 Memorable Manitobans: Frederick James Ney (1884-1973)

-Born at Westfield, Sussex County, England on 17 September 1884, son of Mr. and Mrs. Edward F. Ney, he was educated at Rye Grammar School and privately.
+Born at Westfield, Sussex County, England on 17 September 1884, son of Mr. and Mrs. Edward F. Ney, brother of Frank A. Ney, he was educated at Rye Grammar School and privately.
 He was headmaster at the English College at Nicosia, Cyprus; and Headmaster of St. Mary’s High School at Cairo, Egypt.
 He came to Canada in 1909 where he was Headmaster at the West Treherne School, then Russell High School (1908-1909), and Chief Secretary of the Department of Education for the Manitoba Government.

 In September 1914, he joined the Canadian Expeditionary Force, serving with the RAMC, being gazetted as a Captain and sent overseas where he transferred to South Wales Borderers, 1916 (25th Division).
 He was in France from 1915 to the end of the war, seeing service in Ypres and Mons and was mentioned three times in dispatches.
 He was awarded the Military Cross (Messines), Belgian Croix de Guerre, and French Croix de Guerre.
 He was promoted to a Major on the eve of the armistice and was, for a time, specially attached to French Army in charge of large Motor Ambulance Convoy.
 He returned to Canada in 1920 and resumed his position with the Department of Education.